-- C. During any investigatory or disciplinary meeting at which an authorized Association Representative is present, the Association Representative shall have the right to: - 1.
+- C. Except as provided in Sections 2.D and 2.E below, during any investigatory or disciplinary meeting, including those related to Title IX procedures and/or other University Policies at which an authorized Association Representative is present, the Association Representative shall have the right to: - 1.
 Request clarification of any questions asked of the Bargaining Unit Member; - 2.
 Help to clarify any responses to questions by the Bargaining Unit Member; - 3.
 Request clarification and explanation of any charges; - 4.
 Request clarification of the nature and reliability of any evidence offered in support of the charges; - 5.
 Assist the Bargaining Unit Member in presentation of his or her own evidence; - 6.
 Gather information deemed relevant by the Association to the Bargaining Unit Member's defense; - 7.
 Discuss the issue with the Bargaining Unit Member in a private meeting; - 8.
-Act to calm the Bargaining Unit Member if needed. - D. During any grievance meeting or conduct hearing (ref. article 18) the Association Representative shall have the right to represent the Bargaining Unit Member and to speak on behalf of the Bargaining Unit Member. - E. Any conferences, communications, or records between Association representatives and Bargaining Unit Members regarding grievances, complaints or any other matter related to this Agreement or collective bargaining that takes place on or off University premises shall be considered private and confidential to the extent permitted by state and federal law. - F. The Association shall determine, in accordance with the standards of the Ohio Education Association, the National Education Association and relevant laws any and all such matters related to its own internal procedures. - G. The Association shall determine in accordance with its own internal policies the conditions under which Association sanctioned or Association grievances may be brought forward.
+Act to calm the Bargaining Unit Member if needed. - D. During any grievance meeting or conduct hearing (ref. article 18) including those related to Title IX procedures and/or other University Policies, the Association Representative shall have the right to represent the Bargaining Unit Member and speak on behalf of the Bargaining Unit Member unless the member has signed a waiver as described in Section 2.B. - E. In Title IX proceedings, if the Bargaining Unit member has waived representation in accordance with Section 2B, the Bargaining unit member may be represented by a third party.
+In such cases an Association Representative may attend as an observer. - F. Any conferences, communications, or records between Association representatives and Bargaining Unit Members regarding grievances, complaints or any other matter related to this agreement or collective bargaining that takes place on or off University premises shall be considered private and confidential to the extent permitted by state and federal law. - G. The Association shall determine, in accordance with the standards of the Ohio Education Association, the National Education Association and relevant laws any and all such matters related to its own internal procedures. - H. The Association shall determine in accordance with its own internal policies the conditions under which Association sanctioned or Association grievances may be brought forward.